Men’s Health Week UK

 In order to get an accurate measure for your waist don’t follow your trouser size! – You need to measure your stomach at the belly button.
 If your waist measures over 37 inches (94cm), you are at increased risk of diabetes, heart disease, cancer, stroke and erection problems.
 If it’s over 40 inches (102cm), you’re at a considerably increased risk of all the conditions mentioned above.

 Your Body Mass Index (BMI) is a way of finding out if you are at a healthy weight for your age and gender and is worked out through measuring your height and weight.
 You can find out your BMI by using the BMI calculator on the NHS website.

 There are many things you can do to lose weight including changing your diet, being more active and drinking less alcohol.
-One You have a number of apps that might be helpful in changing your lifestyle.
-These include the Easy Meals, Couch to 5K, Active 10 Walking Tracker and Drink Free Days apps, all of which are available on the NHS One You website.
+There are a number of apps and tools that might be helpful in changing your lifestyle including the Couch to 5K, Active 10 app, NHS Quit Smoking app and Drink Free Days app, all of which are available on our Apps and Tools page.

-For information on eating well visit our Eating page.
+For information on eating well visit our Eat Well page.
 However, if you would prefer to talk to someone about making some lifestyle changes then call our health advisors on 020 8973 3545.

 Find out more about Men’s Health Week

 View posts by category: